|817.7004-4||Final price negotiation–profit.|

 AUTHORITY: 38 U.S.C.
 8127-8128; 41 U.S.C.
 1303; 41 U.S.C.
 1702; and 48 CFR 1.301-1.304.

-(d) All contracts, agreements, or other arrangements with any governmental entity to acquire goods and services, including construction, that permits the governmental entity to award contracts on behalf of the Department of Veterans Affairs shall include a requirement that the entity will comply with the provisions of 38 U.S.C.
-8127 and 8128 and the Veterans First Contracting Program as implemented at subpart 819.70.
+(d) Any contract, agreement, or other arrangement with any governmental entity to acquire goods and services, including construction, that permits the governmental entity to acquire goods and services on behalf of the Department of Veterans Affairs shall include a requirement that the entity will comply, to maximum extent feasible, with the provisions of 38 U.S.C.
+8127 and 8128, and the Veterans First Contracting Program as implemented at subpart 819.70.

 This subpart prescribes policies and procedures for use of undefinitized contract actions.

 (3) It does not include change orders, administrative changes, funding modifications, or any other contract modifications that are within the scope and under the terms of the contract, e.g., engineering change proposals and value engineering change proposals.